 Plus, they will support you if you’re tired as you near the end of a long run.
 This can be extremely helpful for your posture.
 Back pain can result from running too hunched over, and poles can give you the support to fix that.

 Using the Wrist Straps

 They might not seem particularly useful, but the wrist strips serve an essential purpose—to make the trekking poles easier for you to use.
 Don’t cut them off!
 If you do, you’ll have to grip the pole with your hand, which is wasted energy when you could use the straps.

-In order to use the strap properly, you need to put your hand in from the bottom and then put it over the top of the pole.
-You shouldn’t have a death grip on the pole, but instead just enough of a grip on the pole to keep it in place.
+In order to use the strap properly, put your hand in from the bottom, and then put it over the top of the pole.
+You shouldn’t have a death grip on the pole, but instead just enough of a grip to keep it in place.
 The strap should be on your wrist.

 You may need to adjust the strap tension to make sure that it is supporting your hand without you having to have a death grip on the trekking pole.

-Some people add an extra elastic strap the same size as their wrist to the wrist strap so that the wrist strap always fits on their wrist with no adjustment needed.
-They argue that doing this allows them to concentrate on actually running and hikes as opposed to the poles themselves.
+Some people add an extra elastic strap the same size as their wrist to the wrist strap so that the wrist strap always fits with no adjustment needed.
+They argue that doing this allows them to concentrate on actually running as opposed to the poles themselves.

 How to Adjust Trekking Poles to Right Height

 While many trekking poles are adjustable, some are not.
 Make sure that you get poles that are suitable for your height if you purchase non-adjustable poles.